 Kings Canyon Resort

 Now we’re off to Kings Canyon Resort – an oasis in the outback!
 Treat yourself to lunch (own expense).
-To see Kings Canyon from above, take an optional scenic helicopter flight (creek bed walkers only), or bring your swimmers if you’d like to take a dip in the resort’s pool.
+To see Kings Canyon from above, take a scenic helicopter flight (creek bed walkers only & own expense), or bring your swimmers if you’d like to take a dip in the resort’s pool.

 This tour departs from and returns to Uluru.
-For tour departing Uluru and finishing in Alice Springs please visit the Travel to Alice Springs option for this tour.
+For tour departing Uluru and finishing in Alice Springs please visit the Kings Canyon to Alice Springs option of this tour.

 Full Day Tour

 from Ayers Rock Resort

 and 5.30pm (Apr-Sep)

 (times are approximate)